 I remember various achievements when employed as a head teacher at a primary school that highlighted the importance of teamwork and how individuals affected each other as a team.
 One example in a previous school I was employed at was the requirements as a team to complete student expected outcomes.
-The school ask me as headteacher to work with fourteen other foreign teachers to complete expected outcomes within the school’s curriculum to enable a character analysis of each student.
+The school asked me as headteacher to work with fourteen other foreign teachers to complete expected outcomes within the school’s curriculum to enable a character analysis of each student.

 Numerous expected outcomes for each student meant high volumes of administration.
 Each student had separate expected outcomes to be completed and a separate grading book for each class.
 I had seven separate classes with 147 students to grade accordingly.
 All other homeroom teachers received high administration work but were asked to work together as a team.
 It was this outstanding teamwork that helped us achieve a perfect analysis of each student.

 I found teamwork important when working with expected outcomes as each student needed to be graded fairly with complete awareness from me their teacher.
-All teachers in very school should discuss their student’s skills in order to have an effective plan to assign various agreed work tasks that work close to other teacher’s areas of teaching.
+All teachers in every school should discuss their student’s skills in order to have an effective plan to assign various agreed work tasks that work close to other teacher’s areas of teaching.
 I found that efficiently implementing agreed work tasks with other teachers became a great practice.
 I’ll admit that a number of expected outcomes at Saint Francis Xavier School were extremely high and meant less time for lesson preparation and activities due to teachers spending huge amounts of time on each student expected outcome.
-However in saying this I thought the system was effective and worked well for the school ,the teachers and the Ministry of Education but once again it was extremely demanding at times.
+However, in saying this I thought the system was effective and worked well for the school, the teachers and the Ministry of Education but once again it was extremely demanding at times.

 Teacher Assistant for Asian Students

 I had an amazing teacher assistant in Thailand who was highly respected by the children and other foreign teachers in the lower grade.
 The students loved her comfortable style of tuition and I remember the reports on each student been accurate and each student’s performance was observed with a good evaluation.
 The assistant teachers were able to complete student registration and homeroom teachers were to complete expected outcomes for a good indication of how each student was performing in each class.
-Another memory about my assistant teacher was how she observed the student’s behavioural patterns and assisted me with various teaching styles.
+Another memory about my assistant teacher was how she observed the student’s behavioral patterns and assisted me with various teaching styles.
 I recorded the levels of student development where a range of various learning skills calculated tuition achievements, goals and needs.
 This meant an improved evaluation of the learning sequence for each child within the classroom environment.
 The teamwork was fantastic for classroom achievements from students.
-The truth is if your assistant teacher can see the true effort you place on a student’s education then the relationship becomes extremely beneficial for education and the schools direction overall.
+The truth is if your assistant teacher can see the true effort you place on a student’s education then the relationship becomes extremely beneficial for education and the school’s direction overall.

-Behavioural management was an excellent system when each student was monitored on the influence on his or her behaviour.
-Various strategies from both the assistant and classroom teacher were put in place in order to reach a point of positive behaviour management.
-To reach this area of expertise the effective use of rewards and sanctions were placed upon the curriculum with a reduction of unwanted and disrupted behaviour.
+Behavioral management was an excellent system when each student was monitored on the influence on his or her behavior.
+Various strategies from both the assistant and classroom teacher were put in place in order to reach a point of positive behavior management.
+To reach this area of expertise the effective use of rewards and sanctions were placed upon the curriculum with a reduction of unwanted and disrupted behavior.
 I found that these methods allowed each student more time to adapt to the learning environment under an expected time limit.
 I recall some students needed special care and attention which resulted in more time needed to teach.
-This wasn’t a problem as other students at this time were working on handouts and needed much less time from me.
+This wasn’t a problem as other students at this time were working on handouts and needed much less time to complete tasks.
 This strategy gave me more time to deal with the children with special needs.
 I remember on occasion parents were approached and various solutions were discussed to overcome the problems of students.
 I recall having an excellent relationship with all parents often meaning parents wanting their students to have me teach their children the following.
 My relationship with the parents meant the school achieving a higher registration of students each year and been a private school was an excellent method of forming a good relationship with the school’s principle hence me receiving the head teacher position

 This strategy gave me more time to deal with the children with special needs.
 I remember on occasion parents were approached and various solutions were discussed to overcome the problems of students.
 I recall having an excellent relationship with all parents often meaning parents wanting their students to have me teach their children the following.
 My relationship with the parents meant the school achieving a higher registration of students each year and been a private school was an excellent method of forming a good relationship with the school’s principle hence me receiving the head teacher position